billand88/ChilkatVFP/ReadMe.md

 # Chilkat Primer

-The full Chilkat library consists of ~~103~~ 105 classes (two deprecated), containing properties, methods and events. ~~Events are ignored as documentation indicates it is not supported in Visual Foxpro.~~ A property or method can return the following: String, Variant, Long and DateTime (undocumented).
+The full Chilkat library consists of ~~103~~ 105 classes (~~two~~ three deprecated), containing properties, methods and events. ~~Events are ignored as documentation indicates it is not supported in Visual Foxpro.~~ A property or method can return the following: String, Variant, Long and DateTime (undocumented).
 Any Chilkat property or method can be read only or read/write.
 Chilkat properties/methods will return a 0 (false) or 1 (true) to indicate a Boolean value.

 # Class Browser Layout